SKGS Organises many events through out the year inline with its objectives. The following are the activities of the Sabha

 - Dance, Harikathas & Pravachanas: The Sabha would also organize Harikathas and Pravachanas in the future at appropriate time.

-Sri Kartikeya Gana Sabha organises Sannidhanam Lalitha Memorial Concert as part of the monthly music program on 8th April 2018, Sunday.
+Sri Kartikeya Gana Sabha organises Sri Duddu Seeteharama Sastry Memorial Endowmente Concert under the monthly music program series on 13th October 2019, Sunday, featuring a Violin Solo concert by Kum.
+V.S.P.
+Gayatri Sivani, Hyderabad.
 The details of the program are as given below.